 Book number five on the list of books leaders read is Everybody Lies, recommended by Daniel Schreiber, CEO of Lemonade, Inc. An economist from Harvard and former data scientist at Google, Stephens-Davidowitz distills big data from the internet to reveal to us novel truths of human behavior and the pattern of lying.
 “He analyzed anonymous Google search results, and his results are compelling,” Schreiber says.”
 A lot of what we’ve learned about why people are dishonest, and what sparks them to lie, is fascinating for us at Lemonade.”

 Recommended by best-selling Fintech author Paolo Sironi, Nudge has been named Best Book of the Year by both The Economist and the Financial Times.
 It’s topic of choice is decision making, and it draws on current behavioral science knowledge to inform us of how we can make the best decisions for ourselves, our families, our communities, and our society.
 Sironi says, “He reminds us that we should focus on investors’ psychology while many FinTech entrepreneurs seem to place too much expectation on technology only.”

-Recommended by Tobias Meier, Amazon marketplace power-seller, The One Thing reveals the powerful concept of focusing on only one thing at a time and its implications for success in both the personal and professional realms.
+The second to last addition to the list of books leaders read was recommended by Tobias Meier, Amazon marketplace power-seller.
+The One Thing reveals the powerful concept of focusing on only one thing at a time and its implications for success in both the personal and professional realms.
 Marketed mainly for those in the business realm, this book is aimed towards those who are single-minded in their goals to success and who are ready to narrow their focus to extraordinary lengths.
 Meir says, “It’s a great reminder of the value of focus and clarity of your priorities for achieving your goals.”